 Anyway, this was cool!
 It’s a simple concept, but it’s well-executed, and you can tell a lot of work went into it.
-I really enjoyed playing this, and would love more games like this!
+I really enjoyed playing this, despite not usually enjoying or being good at hack-and-slash games, and would love more games like this!

 Keyboard Controls (in case anyone needs them):

 Main menu = Escape

 Walk faster = Hold left shift

 Walk slower (not sure why you’d need this) = Hold left ctrl

 Draw or put away sword = Enter

 Stab = Arrows

 Block = Hold F and then press G (this one is not explained well, but I got it to work by doing this), then let go of both and stab, stab, stab